David-Manniche/TheMarket/readme.txt

     => 043678 - Home page >> brand collection >> default image should be there if there is no media file selected for brand instead of some text
-    => 043530 - add money to wallet> listing cod option
+    => 043530 - add money to wallet> listing cod option => 043531 - while purchasing subscription there is error

 Enhancements:
     => Tax module upgrade